rojal100/Waifubot/README.md

 Where YOUR_TOKEN_HERE is the OAuth 2 token for your Discord bot.

 ## Commands
 All picture grabbing commands respond with a post with an embedded image and the text:
-> "USERNAME, your COMMAND_NAME is CHAR_NAME"
+> "USERNAME, your COMMAND_NAME is CHARACTER_NAME"

+The bot registers a command regardless of the position or case of the word in a post, so even `asdfWaIfUqwerty` will work.

 If a post starts with "waifu" or "husbando", any following words will be treated as tags for the search.

 The base tags for every search are `[1girl/1boy, solo, -original]`

-The aliases.json file contains a list of shortened tags that can be used when making a command
+The aliases.json file contains a list of shortened tags that can be used when making a command.

 ### Image Searching
 #### waifu
 -- Gets a random post with a single female